milhnl/apinfo/README.md

 Every line starts with the BSSID, then a space or a tab, and the rest of the line is the name you want to give to it.

+### Notes/bugs

+macOS does not expose BSSIDs anymore for networks you're not currently connected to.
+There is a solution involving code signing, which I don't feel like figuring out right now.
+This means that `apinfo` only names the AP you're currently connected to, and does not label the other ones.